MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 - :material-subway-variant:{ .lg .middle } __Text-to-speech__

-    Conversion of text for stop names into audio.
+    Provide the necessary inputs to convert text for stop names into audio.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/accessibility/#text-to-speech)